patilrushikeshap/cli_calendar/readme.md

 Handles command-line arguments to schedule and list meetings.

-PROJECT OUTPUT PICTURE WITH MULTIPLE USECASES ATTACHED IN THE SAME WORKING FOLDER.
+PROJECT OUTPUT PICTURE WITH MULTIPLE USECASES ATTACHED IN THE SAME WORKING FOLDER (IMAGE.png)

 #######################################################################################################################################
                                                     THANK YOU